spm/spm-docs/docs/installation/index.md

 ## Versions

-We recommend you use [the lastest version](https://github.com/spm/spm/releases/latest/) of SPM.
+We recommend you use [the latest version](https://github.com/spm/spm/releases/latest/) of SPM.

 Older versions are available but no longer supported: